 What is SAP EDI?

+SAP EDI integrates EDI system with the SAP ERP.
+EDI allows computer systems to exchange business documents without people getting involved.
+It uses set standards to do this.
 When SAP ERP is integrated with EDI, it allows for seamless electronic communication and data exchange between SAP systems and the explicit systems.
 Explicit Systems can be suppliers, customers, and logistics providers.
 This integration enables companies to automate and streamline their business processes, including order processing, invoicing, shipping, and inventory management.
 Business data exchanges through documents referred to as IDocs.

 Does SAP provide EDI?